Joana311/web-scraping/notes.md

 ## Done Recently

-    [x] ability to delete an exercise from current workout
+    [x] ability to delete an exercise from current workout.
+Added pretty animations too

     [x] allow for only 1 Exercise card to be expanded at a time.